syncfusion-content/js-api-docs/api/js/ejMediaPlayer.md

 {:#members:rendermode}

-There are three rendering layouts in Media Player such as Basic, Advanced and Mobile.
+The three rendering layouts in the media player are basic, advanced, and mobile.

 *ej.MediaPlayer.RenderMode.Basic